jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

     1. Start project processing and log the project path.
     2. List and sort all experiment directories.
     3. For each directory:
-      - Skip if it is not an experiment directory (e.g. if it is an 'Output' directory.
+      - Skip if it is not an experiment directory (e.g. if it is an 'Output' directory).
       - Skip if already processed, unless forced by a paint_force flag.
       - Call process_experiment for each unprocessed experiments.
     4. Return the number of experiments processed.